noboruma/p4-cli-tui/README.md

 You need **p4** &amp; **ruby** (2.4.* preferred).
 The scripts can be retrieved by doing:

 `git clone https://github.com/noboruma/p4vtt`

 You will need all the gems listed in the Gemfile.
-You can either install them globally, from the cloned repository:
+You can either install them globally, from the cloned repository via:

 `$ sudo bundle install`

-Or locally, again from the cloned repository:
+Or locally, again from the cloned repository via:

 `$ bundle install --path vendor/bundle`

-Note vendor/bundle lies inside the repository.
+(Note that vendor/bundle lies within the repository.)

 The scripts work great when combined with **tmux** &amp; **vim**.